Hines94/BabylonBurst/README.md

 - Install vscode extension

 Working With Examples:
-Simply copy the ServerSource and ClientSource folders into your Source folder and re-run
+Simply copy the Source folder into your Source folder and re-run

 Start Editor:
 run StartEditor.sh